bionetslab/grn-benchmark/src/diniro/README.md

 - `Max module size` : The maximum number of genes in a module in order to include it in the results.
 - `Occurrence threshold (%)` : To reduce noise, gene regulatory networks are computed multiple times and gene interactions are filtered based on an occurrence threshold (in percentage), Default = 70%.
 - `Min module size` : The minimum number of genes in a module in order to include it in the results.
+-  `Number of Representative Cells per Cluster`.
+- `Correlation Cutoff`: to Specify the minimum threshold for co-expression strength to include an edge in the network.

 ## Input file format specification: